Retatrutide Clinical Trial Results | PSPeptides

 What these numbers mean in context

-A -24.2% mean weight reduction translates to approximately 58 lbs (26.3 kg) for a 240 lb participant.
+The retatrutide results showing a -24.2% mean weight reduction translate to approximately 58 lbs (26.3 kg) for a 240 lb participant.
 For perspective, bariatric surgery (gastric bypass) typically produces 25-35% weight loss — retatrutide at its maximum dose is approaching surgical-level outcomes through pharmacological intervention alone.
+These retatrutide results position the compound as a potential non-surgical alternative in metabolic research.
 In the 12mg cohort, 83% of participants achieved at least 15% weight loss, and more than half exceeded 25%.

 How Retatrutide Results Compare to Other GLP-1 Compounds